The Trinity Challenge Youth Engagement and Advocacy

 Impact Video

 Our first cohort of youth leaders focused on WASH in Schools and the second focused on Biosecurity in Animal Health.
-To celebrate their work, community impact and contribution to mitigating the Antibiotic Emergency we created this impact video – the updated version will be released soon so keep an eye out!
+To celebrate their work, community impact and contribution to mitigating the Antibiotic Emergency we created this impact video.
+See images, videos and impact statistics illustrating their hard work in tackling the antibiotic emergency in their communities and beyond.

 Wash in Schools